iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. describe:: logger::log_to_syslog

     A boolean value representing whether or not the qdb_httpd daemon should log to the syslog.

+.. describe:: user

+    A string representing the user name for authentication.
+Both the user and password must be set for authentication to be active.

+.. describe:: password

+    A string representing the password for authentication.
+Both the user and password must be set for authentication to be active.

 .. _qdb_httpd-url-reference: